th-karanveer/smart_heating_system/README.md

     uvicorn app.main:app --reload
     ```

-7. Run `scripts.generate_test_data.py` to generate sample entries in Database for the decision component to work
+7. Run ` python scripts.generate_test_data.py` to generate sample entries in Database for the decision component to work
    (NOTE: OPTIONAL & FOR TESTING PURPOSE ONLY)